 Varicose Veins Treatment

 Veins are the vessels that return blood to the heart once it has circulated through the body (as opposed to arteries, which carry oxygen-rich blood from the heart to the body).
 They have one-way valves that help keep blood flowing in the proper direction.
-If these valves stop functioning the way they are supposed to, blood can flow backwards and pool in the vein, causing it to stretch.
+If these valves stop functioning the way they are supposed to, blood can flow backward and pool in the vein, causing it to stretch.

 Varicose veins are swollen, dark blue or purple blood vessels that you can see and feel beneath the skin.
 They often look like twisted cords, and usually appear on the calves, inside of the legs, and ankles.
 Varicose veins form when the valves within a vein weaken and allow some blood to flow backward.
 The vein weakens under the additional strain and balloons outward, raising the skin surface.